Dallas Employment Lawyers

-5. What do other employment lawyers think about you?
+- What do other employment lawyers think about you?

-Rob Wiley has an excellent reputation.
-Mr. Wiley is an elected member of the Dallas Bar Association’s Employment Law Council, is the past president of the Dallas-Fort Worth Employment Lawyers Association, is a 2014 SuperLawyer, and has been invited to speak at lawyer training conferences across the United States and internationally.
+Rob Wiley, Dallas employment lawyer, has an excellent reputation.
+Mr. Wiley is an elected member of the Dallas Bar Association’s Employment Law Council, is the past president of the Dallas-Fort Worth Employment Lawyers Association, has been named a Texas Super Lawyer by Thompson Reuters every year since 2014, named a Super Lawyers Rising Star from 2012-2013, and has been invited to speak at various lawyer training conferences across the United States and internationally.

-4. Have you ever been reprimanded or disciplined by a bar association?
+- Have you ever been reprimanded or disciplined by a bar association?

 No. You can verify attorney disciplinary history at www.texasbar.com.

-1. Do you charge an initial consultation fee?
-If not, why not?We charge a standard initial consultation fee of $75 to prospective clients.
-I believe that most reputable employment attorneys charge for an initial consult.
-In my opinion, employment lawyers who do not charge for an initial consult are generally not very good.
+Yes.
+We charge a standard consultation fee of $150 to prospective clients.
+We believe that most reputable employment attorneys charge for an initial consultation.
+In our opinion, employment lawyers who do not charge for an initial consult are generally not very good.

 The Law Office of Rob Wiley, P.C. represents employees in a variety of disputes with their employers.
 Many of our cases are before state and federal agencies like the EEOC, the Department of Labor, or the Texas Workforce Commission.
 Other cases are filed in state or federal court.
 Although most of our cases are individual cases, we also represent workers in class or collective actions and complex litigation.Discrimination